Volvo V70: V70 R

 As the replacement for the popular 850 T-5R and 850 R, the V70 R was unveiled in May 1997.
 Similar to the previous generation R models it featured a unique leather/Alcantara interior with diamond stitching on the seats.
 Further styling touches were a special front bumper, blue gauge faces for the instrument cluster, two special colours and special alloy wheels.
 All US cars were equipped with 16 inch alloy wheels, other markets had 17 inch wheels available at extra cost or as standard equipment.
 Standard equipment was substantially upgraded over normal models with a few options available such as a trunk mounted CD-changer, Volvo's self developed Road and Traffic Information (RTI) navigation system, or an upgraded stereo system.

 Intended to be the high-performance version of the model range, all R models were fitted with the highest performance engines of the line up, and were available in both front-wheel and all-wheel drive with either an automatic or manual transmission.
-A redesigned suspension with lower ride height and firmer shocks as standard.
+A redesigned suspension with lower ride height and firmer shocks was standard.
 Three different versions were produced, depending on the model year.

-For 1998 the R was available in six colours: Black Stone, Nautic Blue, Silver Metallic, Coral Red, Regency Red, Saffron.
+For 1998, the R was available in six colours: Black Stone, Nautic Blue, Silver Metallic, Coral Red, Regency Red, Saffron.
 All, apart from the first one, were metallic or pearl paints with Saffron only available for the V70 R. Versions offered included FWD and an AWD, both with either a 4-speed automatic or 5-speed manual transmission.
 Cars with the automatic transmission were rated at 240 PS, while manual transmission cars were equipped with a bigger turbo increasing power output to 250 PS and torque to 350 Nm.
 The FWD manual transmission equipped R featured a viscous based limited-slip differential.
 In the US neither FWD nor manual transmissions were offered.

-For 1999 the R was available in 8 colours: Black Stone, Classic Red, Nautic Blue Pearl, Silver Metallic, Cassis, Venetian Red Pearl, Dark Olive Green, Laser Blue.
+For 1999, the R was available in eight colours: Black Stone, Classic Red, Nautic Blue Pearl, Silver Metallic, Cassis, Venetian Red Pearl, Dark Olive Green, Laser Blue.
 All except the first two were metallic or pearl paints with Laser Blue only being available on the R. FWD and manual transmission versions were discontinued, only AWD in combination with a 4-speed automatic were available.
 Cars were badged V70 R AWD.
 Power was increased to 250 PS.
 Blue engine covers were introduced for R models.